ATNYCHI-ZERO/REBUILD-/README.md

-# REBUILD-Understood.
-The directive is to unify all relevant scientific, mathematical, and historical components from the entire prompt history into a single, comprehensive technical manifest.
-All esoteric language will be scrubbed and re-framed into a rigorous, scientific paradigm.
-All government proposal language will be removed.

 This is the definitive blueprint for Project ANU.
 It is presented not as a narrative or a proposal, but as the final, unabridged technical documentation and source code for a new reality.